Coronavirus Travel Rights

 3) If you've no luck speaking to the airline and you paid by debit or credit card, you could try and get a refund from your bank or card provider under the chargeback scheme, or Section 75 legal protection if you paid £100+ on a credit card.
 (Though while it's rare, after that the airline can dispute this and push for the money back – so don't think once it's in your account it's done and dusted.)

 - If you booked the flights before the pandemic and had travel insurance in place then too, speak to your insurer.
-If you booked and bought travel insurance before coronavirus hit, you may be able to claim (assuming your policy covered pandemic cancellations), as clearly an unusable return flight is a knock-on cost.
+You may be able to claim (assuming your policy covered pandemic cancellations), as clearly an unusable return flight is a knock-on cost.

 However, most insurers are pushing for people to go the whole way with their airline first before they will provide cover.
 That doesn't necessarily mean they are right to insist on you exhausting every possible avenue with the airline first, just that it isn't easy.
 So if your insurer isn't paying out when you feel it should, again you can take it to the free Financial Ombudsman Service.

-We hope to add more detail to this section in coming days, so do check back.
+We hope to add more detail to this section, so do check back.
 Plus please do feedback your experiences.

 - Get in touch with the airline.
 The start point is always to contact the airline and ask.
 Before things get militant, you may just find you're pushing at an open door – we have certainly heard of a few (but not many so far) refunds in these circumstances.